f4b6a3/tsid-creator/README.md

 The time component can be used for ~69 years if stored in a SIGNED 64 bits integer field.
 ```

+The time component can be 1 ms or more ahead of the system time when necessary to maintain monotonicity and generation speed.

 The node identifier is a random number from 0 to 1023 (default).
 It can be replaced by a value given to the `TsidFactory` constructor or method factory.

-Another way to replace the random node is by using a system property `tsidcreator.node` or a environment variable `TSIDCREATOR_NODE`.
+The recommended way to define the node identifier is by using a system property `tsidcreator.node` or a environment variable `TSIDCREATOR_NODE`.

 #### Node identifier